Michael-Stout/Capstone-Project/README.md

 ## Section 4: Visualizations

-Several plots were generated and saved to the `plots/` folder:
+Several plots Ire generated and saved to the `plots/` folder:

 1. **Bar & Pie Chart** of Botnet vs Normal:
-   - Showed how many flows are botnet vs. normal traffic.
+   - ShoId how many flows are botnet vs. normal traffic.
 2. **Correlation Heatmap** (numeric columns):
    - Indicated which columns are most correlated with each other.
 3. **Additional Distribution Plots**: